daveboat/Ubuntu_CUDA_Instructions/README.md

 Installing CUDA 10.0 and CUDnn 7.6 on Ubuntu 18.04, for pytorch (~1.3) and tensorflow (~2.0, 1.14-1.15) to both be able to use the GPU
 Also git, anaconda, pytorch, tensorflow, etc

-#CUDA and CUDnn

-##1.
-Install nvidia drivers if they aren't installed already
+## 1. Install nvidia drivers if they aren't installed already

 - Add nvidia PPA
 ```